Irish Heartbeat

-Irish Heartbeat is the eighteenth studio album by Northern Irish singer-songwriter Van Morrison and is a collaboration with the traditional Irish musical group the Chieftains, released in 1988.
+The eighteenth studio album Irish Heartbeat by Northern Irish singer-songwriter Van Morrison is a collaboration with the traditional Irish musical group the Chieftains, released in 1988.
 It was recorded at Windmill Lane Studios in Dublin, Ireland, and reached number 18 in the UK album charts.

 Recording

 The album was recorded on dates from September to December 1987 and in January 1988.
 The Chieftains and Van Morrison had met years before at the Edinburgh rock festival.
 They joined up in Belfast during Morrison's No Guru tour and afterwards, Morrison and Paddy Moloney discussed recording an album together during a walk.
 They each had a list of songs and reached a consensus to cover two of Morrison's previously released tracks (the title track was one) and the rest from traditional Irish songs.

 Recalled Moloney:I think at that time Van was searching for his Irish roots.
 It was this man of blues, of rock ‘n’ roll, jazz and more importantly soul, coming home to his Irishness with The Chieftains and the music we’d been playing for so many years.
 Musically we were going to meet each other half way.

 In October 1987 they performed together at Balmoral Studio in Belfast.
 The concert was broadcast on St. Patrick's Day in 1988.